 However, a reliance on conventional wisdom often discourages critical thinking and diminishes creative energy.
 This is especially true for businesses, and particularly true for community banks.
 Today, bankers who seek to profitably grow their branch networks and successfully serve the broader community around them are critically evaluating and creatively employing new solutions.

 Unfortunately, part of life involves the loss of our loved ones.
 After recently experiencing the loss of my father-in-law and grandmother, I was reminded that finding a competently-staffed, conveniently-located funeral home is crucial to the grieving process.
-In both cases, we were very fortunate; however, I have had friends and business associates in similar situations report that customer service was indifferent.
+In both cases, we were very fortunate.
+However, I have had friends and business associates in similar situations report their experiences in which customer service was indifferent.
 Product knowledge was subpar.

 This being said, I was surprised to observe several striking similarities between a mortician’s business model and that of a community bank.